Your child’s gender identity and your feelings

 You can also help your children understand what’s happening with their sibling.
 For younger children you might need to explain several times.
 Depending on your child’s age, you could do this using picture books, movies or TV shows.
 For example, try books like The gender fairy or My princess boy or TV shows like First Day, Sex Education or Umbrella Academy.

 If you’re worried about your other children and how they’re coping, speaking to your GP is a good first step.
 The GP can refer your child to a mental health professional.

-For example, if someone asks or comments on your son wearing a dress, you could say, ‘I think it’s great when children can express themselves, and I’m really proud of my child’.
+For example, if someone asks or comments on your gender diverse child wearing a dress, you could say, ‘I think it’s great when children can express themselves, and I’m really proud of my child’.